 When we bought our house, the appraiser said the floors on our second floor were ‘detrimental to the value of our home’.
 That really ticked my husband and I off.
 Sure they were ugly, but detrimental to the value?
 Come on!
 Check out how we turned, a negative into a positive when we refinished our old wood floors in our 140+ year old home.

 At first we thought we’d have to replace the floors as well.
 We even bought new flooring, since we thought we had to replace all the flooring upstairs.
 My husband rented a sander, so we could even out the floors to prepare for the new flooring.

-We read there is 2 ways to install new wood flooring: 1. put down sub flooring 2. sand down existing floor so it’s even. (you might even need to sand down before putting the sub flooring)
+We read there are two ways to install new wood flooring: 1. put down sub flooring 2. sand down existing floor so it’s even. (you might even need to sand down before putting the sub flooring)

 Once we (he) sanded down the flooring, we discovered the flooring was in great shop, just ugly at a glance.
 There were water damaged boards that would need to be replaced, but a lot less expensive to keep the charm, than cover it up.

 With old homes, a 1 inch thick board, is actually 1 inch thick.
 When you buy a 1 inch board at the store, it’s 3/8″ thick or 3/4″ thick, it’s less.
 So your choice to get a 1 inch board is to go to a mill and have them make boards the correct thickness, or buy a planer and make them yourself.
 We bought a planer and planed down 2 inch boards down to the correct thickness (we used the shavings for mulch for the garden and flowers).
 This helped us replace the water damaged boards with boards of the same height and keep the gaps to a minimum.